-- Ensure that you are aware of all local environmental regulations which apply to vour area of work and take care to follow them, including any requirements for environmental risk and impact assessments, and apply the processes within the BMS for environmental compliance. - Only undertake work for which you are trained and sufficiently alert to carry out. - Stop any work that becomes unsafe.
+- Ensure that you are aware of all local environmental regulations which apply to your area of work and take care to follow them, including any requirements for environmental risk and impact assessments, and apply the processes within the BMS for environmental compliance. - Only undertake work for which you are trained and sufficiently alert to carry out.

-- Make sure you know what to do if an emergency occurs at your place of work. - Help ensure that those who work with you - employees, contractors and other third parties - act in compliance with our safety and environmental goals. - Promptly report any accident, injury, illness, unsafe or unhealthy condition, incident, spill or release of material to the environment, so that steps can be taken to correct, prevent or control those conditions immediately - never assume that someone else will report a risk or concern. - Seek advice and help if you are ever unclear about your obligations or if you have a concern about any breaches of company policy.
+- Stop any work that becomes unsafe. - Make sure you know what to do if an emergency occurs at your place of work. - Help ensure that those who work with you employees, contractors and other third parties act in compliance with our safety and environmental goals. - Promptly report any accident, injury, illness, unsafe or unhealthy condition, incident, and shall provide the required resources to manage major accident hazards associated with our business. spill or release of material to the environment, so that steps can be taken to correct, prevent or control those conditions immediately - never assume that someone else will report a risk or concern. - Seek advice and help if you are ever unclear about your obligations or if you have a concern about any breaches of company policy.